dror27/dk-shack/vol2/songs/en/Furlough Fraud Song.md

 \
 Well, furlough fraud occurs when an employer\
 Deliberately claims back wages\
-under the job retention scheme\
+Under the job retention scheme\
 \
 For an employee they know\
 Is carrying out work for them\